January 5, 2015

 Tools such as Photoshop or Illustrator require a lot of user interactions to achieve the effects or stylings you are striving towards.
 Can there be a better way?
 With Flow, you can be more efficient and much faster as it pairs great with these applications.
 Assigning key commands or sizing functions to flow allow you to use both hands for much faster and more precise results.

 If you have ever needed to create a mask or optimize an image to appear brighter, darker, and something similar then Flow can help you.

 Say you need to increase a curve setting on one area of an image.
 You would first create the filter as a new layer in Photoshop.
-Then with the whole image using the filter you can brush away areas you don’t feel need treatment.
+Then with the whole image using the filter, you can brush away areas you don’t feel need treatment.
 In doing so Flow allows you to adjust your brush size in real-time.
-This humanistic approach makes your image look more life like and realistic than ever.
+This humanistic approach makes your image look more lifelike and realistic than ever.
 It also allows for extremely fine detailing while having to click way less (a huge selling point).
 I use an Apple Wireless mouse at the moment.
-When I am in full on design mode in a given week I probably go through a single set of batteries.
-With Flow, I can limit my clicking, use two hands, have more control and an overall better user experience.
+When I am in full-on design mode in a given week I probably go through a single set of batteries.
+With Flow, I can limit my clicking, use two hands, have more control and overall better user experience.